"Listen to audio version"

 Besides fees, there's also an aspect called 'capital call' where limited partners may have to make additional capital contributions on an as-needed basis, which could affect liquidity for some investors.

-To summarize, while getting access to premium properties managed by expert teams working to maximize your return, understand that it might come at a cost that needs factoring into your decision-making process.
+To summarize, while getting access to premium properties managed by expert teams working to maximize your return, understand that it might come at a cost that needs to be factored into your decision-making process.
 Private equity real estate funds can be profitable for those ready to commit capital over the long haul.

 Key Players in Real Estate Private Equity (REPE) Firms